jaccomoc/jactl-vertx/docs/README.md

-# Jacsal-Vertx
+# Jactl-Vertx

-The Jacsal-Vertx project is a project that adds a [Vert.x](https://vertx.io/) based execution environment to the [Jacsal](https://github.com/jaccomoc/jacsal) scripting language along with some additional methods and an example function that shows how to extend Jacsal with your own application specific functions/methods.
+The Jactl-Vertx project is a project that adds a [Vert.x](https://vertx.io/) based execution environment to the [Jactl](https://github.com/jaccomoc/jactl) scripting language along with some additional methods and an example function that shows how to extend Jactl with your own application specific functions/methods.

 # Building

 ## Requirements

 * Java 11+
-* Jacsal 1.0
+* Jactl 1.0
 * Gradle 8.0.2
 * Vert.x 4.4.0
 * jackson-databind 2.0.1